explodinglabs/superstack.docs/docs/bluegreen.md

 ## 2. Add a Front Proxy

-The front proxy is a single Caddy container that binds `:80` and `:443` on the server and routes requests into either the Blue or Green stack.
+The front proxy is a single container that binds `:80` and `:443` on the server and routes requests into either the Blue or Green stack.

 On the server, create a simple `Caddyfile`: